bagaturchess/Bagatur/Downloads/Engine/readme.md

 The program runs under all Operating Systems, which support Java platform:
 - Windows, there are *.exe files for direct run
 - Linux, there are *.bat files for giving idea how to write bash scrip for running
-- Andorid, there is a program called <a href="https://play.google.com/store/apps/details?id=com.chessartforkids&hl=en">Chess Art For Kids</a> with own user interface (GUI) and using Bagatur internally as a chess engine
+- Android, there is a program called <a href="https://play.google.com/store/apps/details?id=com.chessartforkids&hl=en">Chess Art For Kids</a> with own user interface (GUI) and using Bagatur internally as a chess engine

 # Revision History